On this Page

 In this mode, translucent colors will accumulate providing an overdraw “heat map” where more saturated colors represent areas with the most overdraw.

 Unity Frame Debugger lets you walk through the order of draw calls for any scene.
-Even if you’re not actively debugging, it can be very useful for understanding how Unity is putting your scene together.
-This can be very helpful in debugging pipeline problems.
+Even if you’re not actively debugging, it can be useful for understanding how Unity is putting your scene together and debugging pipeline problems.

 For more information, see Frame Debugger in Unity 5.0.